-"We could really say tonight we won the game on third down," Fickell said.
+We could really say tonight we won the game on third down," Fickell said.

 Oregon didn't convert a third down until the final two minutes of the first half, failing on its first five tries.
-The Ducks converted on consecutive third-down attempts during that second-quarter drive, but the Buckeyes found a way to get a stop on that possession as well, halting Oregon on a third-and-4 and forcing a field goal.
+The Ducks converted on consecutive third-down attempts during that second-quarter drive, but the Buckeyes found for RESERVATIONS